Matejkob/swift-macro-compatibility-check/README.md

 ## Contributing

-Contributions to improve the action are welcome.
+Contributions to improve the action or script are welcome.
 Please feel free to submit issues or pull requests.

 ## License

-This GitHub Action is released under the [MIT License](LICENSE).
+This GitHub Action and the associated script are released under the [MIT License](LICENSE).